`

 Opting out

-You can ask us or third parties to stop sending you marketing messages at any time by contacting us at info@harbourlf.com
+You can ask us to stop sending you marketing messages at any time by contacting us at info@harbourlf.com or by clicking the ‘unsubscribe’ link on all electronic marketing communications.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us for a different purpose.